robot-aquila/kunit/README.md

 In this case you'll never face with problems programming on KOS.

-## What KOS must have to provide better programming
+## Known issues

+* The most critical issue is that KOS have a very unpleasant bug which appeared often when you coding TDD + OOP.
+In such case you run your test often and you have lot calls on stack.
+In case if you mistaked in variable name sometimes KOS cannot handle stack and that leads to KSP got stuck or chashed.
+The problem is that situation cannot be easily reproduced in automated test.
+When we try then we get an expected KOS behavior.
+But we will keep trying.

-* There is only one point.
-Project crash_cases directory contains description of some issues.
+Project crash_cases directory contains description of issues.
 They are definitely bugs and do not related to object-oriented programming or unit testing only.
-They may appear any time you kerboscript works.
-They must be fixed.
+They may appear any time you work kerboscript.
+KUnit developers informed KOS maintainers about that case and hope this kind of bugs will be fixed soon.

+* Don't make protected class attributes.
+Combination of inheritance and calling parent may lead to a mess with references.
+Making a shallow copy of parent protected interface mean you will get two independent copies of attributes if they are primitive types.
+Better to keep all properties private and use protected mutator/accessor to provide an access to them for derived classes.

 ## What would be nice to get better OOP on top of KOS